 Based on how you are sourcing your contacts to email, this can be an important step.
-It is especially important for companies/marketing professionals that buy lead lists or scrape contact information and are unsure of the quality of their emails they have acquired.
+It is especially important for companies/marketing professionals that buy lead lists or scrape contact information and are unsure of the quality of the emails they have acquired.

 If you have too many bounced emails, your risk your sender reputation.
 The higher your reputation, the higher your deliverability.